 The flippable design of the Zenhaven mattress means sleepers can experience two different firmness options.
 The organic cotton cover of the Zenhaven mattress includes a 1-inch organic wool fire barrier on both sides.
 The combination of cotton and wool allows air to flow throughout the comfort system.
 These materials wick away moisture and help prevent the presence of mold and mildew.

-The Zenhaven mattress is constructed with 4 layers of Talalay latex.
+The Zenhaven mattress is constructed with four layers of Dunlop latex.
 Each layer differs in firmness.
-The medium soft (4) side of the Zenhaven mattress has 1.5 inches of zoned Talalay latex above 3 inches of Talalay latex.
-The firm side has 1.5 inches of firmer zoned latex and 3 inches of Talalay latex for support.
+The medium soft (4) side of the Zenhaven mattress has 1.5 inches of zoned latex above an additional 3 inches of latex.
+The firm side has 1.5 inches of firmer zoned latex and 3 inches of Dunlop latex for support.
 Pinholes in both comfort layers of latex create zones that are firmer beneath the torso and shoulders.

 The latex construction of the Zenhaven mattress makes it a durable mattress with plenty of edge support.
 The mattress regulates temperature, relieves pressure points, and facilitates movement.
 There is minimal off-gassing since it is made with all-natural materials.

-There are no synthetic foams used in the Ecocloud by Winkbeds.
+There are no synthetic foams used in the EcoCloud by WinkBeds.
 The mattress is made with natural materials, some of which are hypoallergenic.
 As a result, it is one of the best beds for people who have allergies to mildew, mold, and dust mites.

 The organic cotton and wool cover wicks away heat and moisture.
 This keeps the mattress clean and dry.
 Airflow is increased by the 4-inch layer of aerated Talalay latex.
 This comfort layer is responsive and conforming, so it reduces tension throughout the body.
 It also creates an antibacterial surface for the mattress.
 The latex is zoned, so it is firmer underneath the lower back and lumbar region and softer under the shoulders and hips.
 The pocketed coil support base is also zoned for ergonomic support and pressure relief.
 A polyfoam base reinforces the coils.